Fed minutes: Further hike 'warranted soon,' debate opened on pause

 Markets are now trying to divine Powell’s plans from data pulling in two directions - rising wages that could be a precursor to inflation, for example, compared to slowing growth and falling oil prices that may keep inflation down, or other indicators clouding the picture.

-The Fed is still likely to raise rates in December.
-But that meeting may stand out more for the fresh economic projections that policymakers will issue, providing a clearer view of how their perceptions of the economy and the proper path for rates may have changed in recent weeks.
+With a December increase broadly expected, that meeting may stand out more for the fresh economic projections that policymakers will issue, providing a clearer view of how their perceptions of the economy and the proper path for rates may have changed in recent weeks.

 Reporting by Howard Schneider and Jason Lange; Editing by Andrea Ricci